 You have the privilege of a clean, functioning locker.
-The Middle School provides you with a locker so that you have a safe, convenient spot to store your belongings throughout the day.
-You will need to bring a traditional combination lock for your locker and will need to give your combination to your adviser in case you forget what it is.
+The Middle School provides a locker so you have a safe, convenient place to store your belongings during the day.
+You must bring a traditional combination lock for your locker and give the code to your advisor as a contingency.